Help Save the Coaling

 The owners, two local brothers, have been fantastic and have agreed to work with us to preserve the entire 107 acres.
 They’ve given us an extended option on the property and owner financing terms which together will give us the time we’ll need to complete the purchase.
 So we’ve done the math and here’s where we are:

 And we don’t plan to just preserve this piece of hallowed ground and stop at that.
 We plan to open the land up to the public as a place of remembrance, reflection, and learning.
-We’d like to work with our friends at the Civil War Trust to connect these 107 acres with the property that they have already saved at the Coaling, creating a combined visitor experience with interpretive trails and markers.
-We want to save this ground and open it as a 107 acre battlefield park; a 100 acre outdoor classroom; a 107 acre memorial to the men who struggled and the men who died there.
+We’d like to connect these 107 acres with the property that they has already saved around the Coaling, creating a combined visitor experience with interpretive trails and markers.
+We want to save this ground and open it as a 107-acre battlefield park; a 107-acre outdoor classroom; a 107-acre memorial to the men who struggled and the men who died there.

 Today, the Coaling is quiet.
 The sound of the guns and the shrieks of the wounded have been replaced by the peaceful sounds of a Virginia woodlot.
 But make no mistake.
 There is a silent battle raging there today – a new battle for the Coaling.
 Now the battle is against time itself – against time and the change that often comes with it.
 What we are fighting for – you and I – is the same ground where the fate of our nation once rested.
-Like Taylor, we must take the Coaling – we must HOLD the Coaling.
-The fate of our battle depends on it and we need your help.
+Like Jackson, we must take the Coaling – we must HOLD the Coaling.
+The fate of our battle depends on it.

 To see the complete letter from SVBF CEO Keven Walker, click here.

 “In every great battle of the war there was a hell-spot.
 At Port Republic it was on the mountain side.”